 From the moment you enter the theater, it’s as if you’ve been transported to a different realm.
 Purple, blue, and green lights, ominous fog effects, and eerie music swirl around the darkened space, and bright neon signs inform you that this is the domain of Beetlejuice.
-A musical adaptation of Tim Burton’s 1988 creepy campy comedy horror film has brought its signature brand of spooky irreverence to Broadway for an open-ended run at the Winter Garden Theatre, transforming it into a Netherworld of high-spirited fun, shocks, and laughs, with enough high-voltage energy to raise the dead.
+A musical adaptation of Tim Burton’s 1988 creepy campy comedy horror film has brought its signature brand of spooky irreverence to Broadway for a run at the Winter Garden Theatre, transforming it into a Netherworld of high-spirited fun, shocks, and laughs, with enough high-voltage energy to raise the dead.

 Goth girl Lydia Deetz has become obsessed with death after the passing of her mother, so it’s only natural that she would befriend Adam and Barbara Maitland, killed in an accident and haunting their old house, where she and her father now live.
 But two rookie ghosts just aren’t enough to scare her Dad back to the home they shared with her Mom, so she summons the eccentric spirit Beetlejuice, who wreaks havoc in the above-ground world of the living, to which he is desperate to return, awakening in her a newfound appreciation for life, love, and family.